 - A cover traps moisture inside the unit, increasing the likelihood of corrosion, rust, and mold.

 - While a cover might keep heavy rains from getting into your air conditioner, it will not keep out moisture in general.
-Humidity in the air and evaporation from the ground will find its way in, and a cover will only keep it in.
+Humidity in the air and evaporation from the ground will find their way in, and a cover will only keep it in.

 We might advise using a cover in the following situations:

 - If your unit is located under a tree with small leaves/needles, like a pine tree.
-These can collect inside the unit, creating moisture/corrosion and creating a barrier to normal moisture drainage your system may have built in.
+These can collect inside the unit, creating moisture/corrosion and creating a barrier to normal moisture drainage your system may have built-in.
 In this case, we might advise you to cover your unit in the fall, but then uncover it in the winter/spring

 - When hail is expected.
 Hail can cause damage to the condenser coil fins and bang up the unit in general.
 However, hail storms are hard to predict and we do NOT recommend going out to cover your unit once the storm starts!
 Stay inside where it’s safe!